Worm Castings: A Gardener's Secret to Success

-Another impressive benefit is the natural resistance to insect infestation.
+Another impressive benefit is the way it naturally repels insects.
 The digestive system of earthworms produces an enzyme called chitinase.
 This enzyme is a degrader of chitin, the substance that comprises the exo-skeletons of most insects.
-When used properly, worm castings act as a natural insect repellant.
-If a bug feeds on the leaves of a plant which has absorbed the chitinase, its stomach will soon begin to dissolve, and death will come quickly.
-I especially recommend applications against the most stubborn sapsuckers like ahpids, thrips, whiteflies, mealybugs, and mites.
+When used properly, worm castings help to repel chewing and sucking insects like aphids, whiteflies, and hard-shelled plant bugs.
+If an insect feeds on the leaves of a plant which has absorbed the chitinase, its stomach will soon begin to dissolve, and death will come quickly.
 An application of worm castings should be about 1" thick and a foot or so in width.
-Spread it around the drip line of the tree or shrub and cover with 2" of compost.
-Castings can also be mixed 1c per gallon of water as a brewed tea then applied as folliar spray.
+Spread it out away from the trunk and around the drip line of the tree or shrub then cover with a 2" layer of compost.
+Castings can also be mixed 1c per gallon of water as a brewed tea and applied as foliar spray.

 In areas where soil is dusty and unable to absorb water, plants suffer because moisture never makes it to the roots.
-I live with this in my own garden, and it is an ongoing challenge!
-After many years of expensive trial and error, I've finally found a solution!
-I mix topsoil, compost, and worm castings in equal parts and work it into my existing soil twice a year: in early Spring and late Fall.
-I also save my leaves and spread them for a nice mulch.
-This keeps the worms active and provides shelter for my lizards, providing both natural soil conditioning and pest control.
+This hydrophobic soil is a challenge, and worm castings can help!
+Mixed in equal parts with topsoil and compost and worked it into the existing soil twice a year, early spring and late fall, the improvement will be quite noticeable.
+Saving leaves and spreading them for a nice mulch will also encourage worm activity and provide shelter for lizards, giving both natural soil conditioning and pest control.

 The red wriggler is used for composting.

 Vermiculture is the raising of worms, and it is quickly becoming a widespread hobby due to the benefits of compost and castings.
 It is the red wriggler, Eisenia foetida, that is used for this purpose.
 Preferring organic matter over soil, they are voracious decomposers.